Preparing Your Home for the Winter

 When it comes to keeping your house warm (or cool, for that matter), proper insulation is a must.
 While many people think of insulation as being the fluffy material in between walls, insulation in your home is much more than that.
 Here are some of the important spots in your home to insulate.

-• Walls and attic: Most people will have adequate insulation in the walls of their home, but that’s not always the case.
+- Walls: Most people will have adequate insulation in the walls of their home, but that’s not always the case.
 Older homes may lack insulation; if you have old plaster walls, you may need to blow insulation into the walls.

 Regardless of how you’re adding insulation to your home, it’s important to do the job right; call a professional if you have to.